Monster Voodoo Machine: History

 Suffersystem won the 1995 Juno Award for "Best Hard Rock Album Of The Year".
 Around this time, the band also released a number of singles and EPs featuring remixes by artists such as Biohazard, DJ Muggs, KMFDM and Pigface.
 Sewell asked RCA to have the Chemical Brothers or Liam Howlett of The Prodigy produce the next album, but RCA declined, asking the band instead to consider Butch Vig.
 Disillusioned with RCA, Sewell asked to be released from their recording contract.
 In late 1995, the band was put "on hold" for the next year.

 The band returned in 1996 joined by Soulstorm members Nick Sagias (keyboards) and bassist Chris Harris.
 They released 1,000 numbered copies of "Pirate Satellite".
 However, shortly after that, the band announced that they were breaking up, and on October 4, 1996, they played a farewell show at the Volcano Club in Kitchener, Ontario.

 Less than a year later, while on tour with def.con.sound.system. in 1997, Sewell was offered a record deal by Dr. Dream Records (a subsidiary of Polygram / Mercury) who suggested that the group use the Monster Voodoo Machine name.
-At the time def.con.sound.system. featured Sewell, Cuddy, Sagias, Harris and occasionally Quinn and Bentley, so the agreed and began planning a new album.
+At the time def.con.sound.system. featured Sewell, Cuddy, Sagias, Harris, and occasionally Quinn and Bentley, so they agreed and began planning a new album.

-As the group began working on new material, Sewell decided to record the album without the use of samplers, keyboards or drum loops.
+As the group began working on new material, Sewell decided to record the album without the use of samplers, keyboards, or drum loops (Sagias, the band's keyboardist, was still credited for backing vocals however).
 The resulting album Direct Reaction Now! featured several def.con.sound.system. songs reworked into a rock format.
-The album was released in early 1998 just as Dr. Dream Records was shut down due to the Polygram / Universal Records merger, and the band had been invited to play the side stage on the Ozzfest Tour that year.
+The album was released in early 1998 just as Dr. Dream Records was shut down due to the Polygram and Universal Records merger, although the band had been invited to play the side stage on the Ozzfest Tour that year.
+Around the same time, Jason "Junior" Smith replaced Quinn on guitars and Dan Cornelius replaced Bentley on drums.
 After a few short tours with Queens of the Stone Age and Sevendust, the band played their final show in Montreal, Quebec.

+In 2007, Monster Voodoo Machine reunited after a nine-year hiatus.
+The lineup consisted of Sewell, Landry, Cuddy, Quinn, and Bentley, in addition to Victor Rebelo on keyboards.
+The band then played various one-off shows afterwards.
+In October 2013, it was reported that original guitarist Gibson died at the age of 42 in his sleep.